Portus: Linking Alloy with SMT-based Finite Model Finding: Optimizations

 In this section, we describe how a scalar expression is translated to \fortresslang{} based on its value for the $\casttoscalar$ translation function.
 Because $\casttoscalar$ can have a value for a compound scalar expression (as described in the previous subsection), the translations in this section are applied at the top-most expression where $\casttoscalar$ has a definition.
 At the leaf level, if $\casttoscalar(\alloymath{e}) = (e, \fname{guard})$, then

 For the Alloy binary operator \alloy{e1 in e2}, where $\casttoscalar(\alloymath{e1}) = (e_1, \fname{guard}_1)$,

-This eliminates one level of quantification compared to the basic translation of \alloy{in} (Section~\ref{sec:formulas}).
+This eliminates one level of quantification (the quantification on argument $x_n$ for $\alloymath{e2}$, which is replaced by the value of $\alloymath{e1}$ applied to arguments) compared to the basic translation of \alloy{in} (Section~\ref{sec:formulas}).
 Since this translation relies on the translation of a tuple in \alloy{e2}, \alloy{e2} may also be recognized as a scalar expression.

 For the Alloy binary operator \alloymath{e1 = e2}, suppose that both operands are scalar expressions with $\casttoscalar(\alloymath{e1}) = (e_1, \fname{guard}_1)$ and $\casttoscalar(\alloymath{e2}) = (e_2, \fname{guard}_2)$.
 Then,